-An increasing number of organizations today have come to acknowledge the fact that employee engagement can prove to be a serious game-changer for their venture.
-This is because engaged employees tend to be self-inspired to perform the tasks assigned to them to the best of their abilities.
-Hence it is not surprising that organizations are looking to use technology to improve Employee Engagement
+Most organizations today acknowledge that employee engagement can prove to be a serious game-changer for their businesses.
+This is because engaged employees perform their work and contribute to the organization’s success to the best of their abilities.
+Hence it is not surprising that organizations are looking to use technology to improve employee engagement.

 Even though every organization approaches employee engagement differently, most find it extremely challenging.
 This is because the factors that impact employee engagement are as diverse as the employees themselves.
-This often causes the organizations to flounder when it comes to defining concrete engagement strategies that can actually prove effective in gauging employee pulse.
+This often causes the organizations to flounder while coming up with effective engagement strategies.

-The good thing, however, is that organizations are constantly adopting new tools and strategies to get better engagement results.
+Most progressive-minded organizations open to adopting new tools and strategies to get better engagement results.
 In this context, the use of technology has for improving employee engagement has become quite popular for most organizations.
-The strategy has proven effective as it offers pragmatic add-ons, real-time solutions and carefully planned engagement methodologies that match the specific and dynamic needs of an organization.
+This tools offer real-time solutions and scientifically proven engagement methodologies that match the specific and dynamic needs of the organization.

-From application program interfaces (APIs) to gamification, current technology trends provide organizations with a wide range of exciting and intuitive employee programs.
-These programs ensure increased social networking and interaction between employees for higher workforce productivity.
+From application program interfaces (APIs) to gamification, new technologies provide organizations with a wide choice of exciting and smart options.
+These programs ensure increased social networking and interaction among employees for higher workforce productivity.